BenJammen1986/hair-salon/README.md

 1. CREATE DATABASE hair_salon;

+2. From the terminal (navigate to project folder "hair-salon") run this command: psql hair_salon < salonschema.sql;

+3. CREATE DATABASE hair_salon_test WITH TEMPLATE hair_salon;

+_If you have any trouble with loading the schema, you can use these steps as an alternative:_

+1. CREATE DATABASE hair_salon;

 2. \c hair_salon;

 3. CREATE TABLE stylists (id serial PRIMARY KEY, name varchar, phone varchar, email varchar, hire_date varchar, experience varchar);